 - Use antiquated writing practices.
 Modern readers are not interested in reading the dry sales copy of the 1990s or stuffy articles filled with 10-letter synonyms for commonly used words.
 Readers want to read something conversational and relatable.
 You may not want to use slang, but keep your content fresh according to modern communication standards.

 - Forget about the power of user-generated content.
 Consumers know what other consumers want to read and they aren’t doing it to earn a sale or get a raise.
 National Geographic’s Wanderlust campaign for Instagram encouraged thousands of users to share their images for a chance to win a trip to Yosemite (@gaylon_wampler won the contest for a photograph of a volcano in Vanuatu).
 Your user-generated campaign doesn’t have to award a vacation.
 Look for small ways to include your loyal customers and fans in your content strategy for some authentic brand boosting and free marketing.

 - Keep your content budget too small.
 Content budgets are increasing across the board because online visibility is too important to put on the backburner.
 Well-crafted content is an investment that will continue to yield returns.
 Don’t compromise one of your most powerful marketing assets.
 Get in the game now to stay ahead of the competition.

 Marketing should be new and rewarding, not stuffy, antiquated, and dry.
-Spring is the perfect time to change up your content strategy and gain an edge on your competitors.
+Summer is the perfect time to change up your content strategy and gain an edge on your competitors.
 Have fun with the process and start building a recognizable, engagement-friendly online brand.

-This article was previously published on this site on June 12, 2016.
-We republish useful content on Saturdays.
 This article originally appeared in Content Equals Money, was written by Rachel Winstead from Business2Community, and was legally licensed through the NewsCred publisher network.